 We went during the fall, which is why the colors were so amazing in their orange and golds.

-Crossing the stream, you will be heading up on a bunch of switchbacks for the next 3/4ths of a mile.
+Crossing the stream, you will then head up on a bunch of switchbacks for the next 3/4ths of a mile.

 This is where the trail starts to get hard as you just keep going up and up until you reach right around 11,000 feet.